exercism/scheme/README.md

 ## TODO

-Add instructions for how to do development locally in order to contribute to the PL/SQL exercises to improve existing ones or add new ones.
+Add instructions for how to do development locally in order to contribute to the Scheme exercises to improve existing ones or add new ones.

 ## Contributing Guide